FAQ: I need to find a peer reviewed journal article. Where do I start in the library?

 Multi-Search is the search box on the library homepage that allows you to search many of our library databases at the same time.
 This means that your results will include peer reviewed journal articles, but also non-scholarly articles, newspaper materials, eBooks, and more.
 To find peer reviewed articles using the Multi-Search, follow these steps:

-- In the Multi-Search box on the library's homepage, enter your keywords and then click "Search."
+- In the Multi-Search box on the library's homepage, enter your keywords and then click Search.

-- On the results page, look in the left column and find the limiter "Peer Reviewed (Scholarly)" near the top.
+- On the results page, look under the search box for the limiter Peer Reviewed (Scholarly).

 - This filter is not 100% accurate.